Version: 1.2

 7.1 Notification

-FreshGuard will notify Customer without undue delay (and in any event within 72 hours) after becoming aware of a Security Incident affecting Customer's Personal Data.
+FreshGuard will notify Customer without undue delay (and in any event within 72 hours) after becoming aware of a Security Incident affecting Customer’s Personal Data.
+Notification may be provided in phases as information becomes available.[web:39][web:41]

 7.2 Incident Response